minvws/nl-kat-coordination/docs/source/technical_design/nginx.rst

 Logging
 =======

-We write the log files inthe directory /var/log/nginx/.
+We write the log files in the directory /var/log/nginx/.
 If you rename the log files (in particular, give them an extension other than .log) or put them in a different place, you will have to reconfigure Logrotate for this as well, otherwise the log files will continue to grow indefinitely.
 For this, see the configuration in the file /etc/logrotate.d/nginx

 Activation
 ==========